-After going through several evolutions, there was a proposal for a new definition for internal auditing (IIA, 1999b; Krogstad, Ridley, & Rittenberg, 1999) in order to accommodate the profession's expanding role and
+After going through several evolutions, there was a proposal for a new definition for internal auditing (IIA, 1999b; Krogstad, Ridley, & Rittenberg, 1999) in order to accommodate the profession's expanding role and responsibilities.
+Chapman and Anderson (2002) held the view that the basis for the new definition was to reflect certain five changes as follows:

-- © University of Cape Coast https://ir.ucc.edu.gh/xmlui responsibilities.
-Chapman and Anderson (2002) held the view that the basis for the new definition was to reflect certain five changes as follows: - (1) The internal auditing as an independent and objective activity looks at the organisational status with regard to reporting and the verifiable approach to examining and conducting activities.
+- (1) The internal auditing as an independent and objective activity looks at the organisational status with regard to reporting and the verifiable approach to examining and conducting activities.
 Internal auditing should not necessarily be established within an entity but can be outsourced provided an independent and an objective analysis of issues could be obtained and findings reported to the audit committee, the board, or any other governing body.
 Where internal auditing function is established in-house, internal auditing findings should be reported functionally to the audit committee, board, or any governing body, and to the chief executive officer, administratively; - (2) The new definition emphasises that the scope of internal auditing includes assurance and consulting activities.
 Internal auditing is positioned as being a proactive and a customer-focused function which is concerned with risk management, control, and governance issues; - (3) In order to be relevant to society, the new definition explicitly states that internal auditing is designed to add value and improve an organisation's operations.
 Internal auditing contributes to enhance the status of an organisation through raising the consciousness of management with regard to good corporate governance practices; - (4) By spreading activities to cover all aspects of operations in the organisation, internal auditing is systemic and promotes organisational value chain.
-In order to help organisations to accomplish overall focusing on risk management, control, and governance processes; and auditing's image is enhanced as a standards-based profession.
+In order to help organisations to accomplish overall objectives, internal auditing ensures an effective system of control by focusing on risk management, control, and governance processes; and